Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Unify"

-Re-exports all named exports from the "effect/Unify" module as "Unify".
+Re-exports all named exports from the "effect/Unify" module as `Unify`.

 **Signature**